-Greek style pizza generally refers to the pizza served at Houses of Pizza, run by Greek immigrants in New England.
-The pizza crust lies in between the crunchy New York style pizza and its thicker Sicilian cousin and it is baked in a heavily greased cake or cast iron pan, which results in a thick golden, crunchy crust.
-Many of these pizzas are topped with typical Greek ingredients, such as feta, artichokes, and kalamata olives, though a Greek pizza may simply be topped with tomato sauce and mozzarella cheese.
+Greek-style pizza generally refers to the pizza served at Houses of Pizza, run by Greek immigrants in New England.
+The pizza crust lies in between the crunchy New York-style pizza and its thicker Sicilian cousin and it is baked in a heavily greased cake or cast iron pan, which results in a thick and golden crunchy crust.
+Many of these pizzas are topped with typical Greek ingredients, such as feta, artichokes, and kalamata olives, as well as an oregano-heavy tomato sauce.
+Though, a Greek pizza may also be simply topped with tomato sauce and mozzarella cheese.

 New York Thin Crust

-New York style pizza originated in New York City in the early 1900s and is a mild bastardization of the Neapolitan pizza.
-The pizza has a thin and crunchy crust with a perfect balance of thin tomato sauce, and lots of grated mozzarella cheese.
-The pizza is meant to be folded over when eaten.
-Most pizzerias in the United States tend to serve a form of New York style pizza.
+New York-style pizza originated in New York City in the early 1900s and is a modification of the Neapolitan pizza.
+The pizza has a thin and crunchy crust that is soft and pliable on the interior, so you can fold the pizza while eating.
+Typical toppings are a perfect balance of thin tomato sauce and lots of grated mozzarella cheese, plus a type of meat or vegetable if you desire.
+These are often sold by the slice, whereas a Neopolitan pizza is sold as a whole pie.
+Most pizzerias in the United States tend to serve a form of New York-style pizza.

 St. Louis Style